deomsh/MKFATIMG.G4B/README.txt

 History
 V0.4:
-Long File Names supported if Libraries are present Switch '/ROOTENTR:n' with predifined floppies too (switch '/F:floppysize') Rootentries set to 240 on all predefined floppies >1440k <=3840k for compatibility with MS-DOS <=6.22
+Long File Names supported if Libraries are present Switch '/ROOTENTR:n' with predefined floppies too (switch '/F:floppysize') Rootentries set to 240 on all predefined floppies >1440k <=3840k for compatibility with MS-DOS <=6.22
 Lowest base memory of ram-disk: 64m, Default now 256m